yankaics/iScu/README.md

 License
 -------
-It is licensed under GNU Lesser General Public License.
+Simplify-Google-Reader is licensed under General Public License v3.0.
-You may get a copy of the GNU Lesser General Public License from http://www.gnu.org/licenses/lgpl.txt
+You may get a copy of the GNU Lesser General Public License from <http://www.gnu.org/licenses/gpl.html>